-On October 30, 2007, we and King Pharmaceuticals Research and Development, Inc. ("King"), a wholly-owned subsidiary of King Pharmaceuticals, Inc., entered into a License, Development and Commercialization Agreement (the "King Agreement") to develop and commercialize in the United States, Canada and Mexico (the "King Territory") certain opioid analgesic products utilizing our proprietary Aversion® Technology (as more fully described under the caption "Item 1.
-Business - King Agreement
+On October 30, 2007, we and King Pharmaceuticals Research and Development, Inc. ("King"), a wholly-owned subsidiary of King Pharmaceuticals, Inc., entered into a License, Development and Commercialization Agreement (the "King Agreement") to develop and commercialize in the United States, Canada and Mexico (the "King Territory") certain opioid analgesic products utilizing our proprietary Aversion® Technology.
+In addition, the King Agreement provides King with an option to license in the King Territory all future opioid analgesic products developed utilizing Aversion® Technology.
+At December 31, 2009, King had exercised its option to license two additional product candidates including an undisclosed opioid analgesic tablet product and Vycavert® (hydrocodone bitartrate/niacin/APAP) Tablets, each of which utilize our Aversion® Technology.
+We are responsible for using commercially reasonable efforts to develop Acurox® Tablets through regulatory approval by the FDA.
+The King Agreement provides that we or King may develop additional opioid analgesic product candidates utilizing our Aversion® Technology and, if King exercises its option to license such additional product candidates, they will be subject to the milestone and royalty payments and other terms of the King Agreement.